tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 GROUP BY channel
 ORDER BY 2 DESC;
 ```
-**NOTE:** Since we broke out by day earlier, this query gives us the daily average.
 - Use **DATE_TRUNC** to pull `month` level information about the first order ever placed in the **orders** table.
 ```sql
 SELECT DATE_TRUNC('month', MIN(occurred_at))